civilware/tela/cmd/tela-cli/README.md

 ```

 #### Install TELA-INDEX
-Use `install-index` to enter guided install, Using `install-index <appName>` will start guided install with a index name.
-It is recommended to have Gnomon running when installing so that the installed contract will be immediately added to your local DB.
+Use `install-index` to enter guided install.
+It is recommended to have Gnomon running when installing so that the installed contract will be immediately added to your local DB. `TELA-MODs` can be added during the installation process to enable custom smart contract functionalities.
+More information about `TELA-MODs` can be found [here](../../TELA-MOD-1/README.md).
+Installing an INDEX with ringsize above 2 will make it immutable.
 ```
-[01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] » install-index myApp
+[01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] » install-index
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] Confirm password (7) »
+[01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] Enter INDEX name » myApp
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] Enter INDEX description » Index description (can be empty)
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] Enter INDEX icon » https://iconurl.com (can be empty)
 [01/02/2006 15:04:05]  ⠞⠑⠇⠁ TELA-CLI: [D:▲] [G:▲] [W:1337] [0/21] Enter INDEX dURL » app.tela